charlzspice/City-Yetu/README.md

 1. **User Authentication**
    - Login and registration for users.
-   - Secure access using JWT (JSON Web Tokens).

-2. **Service Request Submission**
+2. **Service Request Submission**3
    - Users can browse and request various city services.
-   - Service requests are submitted to the admin for processing.
+   - Service requests are submitted to the admin panel for processing.
+**User Location identification**
+-A blue print of the city is created to aid in identifying houses location  to aid in direct response -Also geomapping services can be providing by minimizing the map to the entire city.This provides accurate coordinates for each house
 3. **Admin Dashboard**
    - Admin can view and manage service requests.
    - Allocation of requests to the relevant departments.

 4. **Water Pollution Monitoring**
-   - IoT-based system for real-time monitoring of water quality.
+   - IoT-based system for real-time monitoring of water quality and also with integartion of geomapping the pollution area can be located and action taken.
    - Data visualization for pollution levels.

-## Technologies Used

-- **Frontend:** javascript,HTML(jsp)
-- **Backend:** Java

- D3.js/Chart.js (data visualization)
+5. **Water usage**
+   - Introduction of IOT systems e.g smart meters to record the water used in each house hold

+6. **power usage**
+   - Introduction of IOT systems e.g smart meters to record the power used in each house hold and also detection of faults that occured in each household.
+7. **Waste management **
+   - Introduction of IOT systems e.g smart garbage collection containers to record garbage level in each container. and data sent for visualization and further processing .
+6. **Security alert system**
+   - Introduction of IOT systems i.e security alert system in case of any intrusion from suspicious people.
 . **Set Up IoT Sensors**

-   Ensure your IoT devices are configured to send data to the MQTT broker specified in the `.env` file.
+  Each IOT system will be installed in each house hold.

-## Usage
+## Usage of the system

 1. **User Login/Registration**
-   - Navigate to `http://localhost:3000` to access the login and registration page.
    - Register a new account or log in with existing credentials.

 2. **Submit Service Request**